 Even in difficult circumstances, maintaining safe relationships can contribute positively to a child’s emotional development.

-If you are unsure whether a child contact centre is right for your situation, speaking with a qualified family mediator can help you explore your options in a safe and constructive way.
+If you are unsure whether a child contact centre is right for your situation, a Mediation Information and Assessment Meeting, known as a MIAM, can help you explore your options with a qualified family mediator in a safe and constructive way.